Tax Year 2026 · Canada

 What is the provincial income tax rate in Quebec?

 Quebec uses progressive provincial income tax brackets.
 The lowest rate is 14% and the top rate is 25.75%.
 The provincial Basic Personal Amount of $17,183 generates a non-refundable credit that reduces your tax owing.
-Use the calculator above to see your specific provincial tax amount.

 How is CPP calculated in Quebec?

-Quebec workers pay QPP at 6.4% on pensionable earnings between $3,500 and the YMPE ($71,300 in 2025).
-QPP2 applies at 4% on earnings between $71,300 and $81,900.
-Workers also pay QPIP at 0.494% on insurable earnings up to $98,000, and EI at the reduced Quebec rate of 1.30%.
+Quebec workers pay QPP at 6.4% on pensionable earnings between $3,500 and the YMPE ($74,600 in 2026).
+QPP2 applies at 4% on earnings between $74,600 and $85,000.

 Do RRSP contributions reduce taxes in Quebec?